Israel and Palestinian militants agree Gaza truce after days of rocket attacks

 Worst clashes in more than a year have left dozens of Palestianians dead

-A truce between Israel and the Palestinian Islamic Jihad movement in Gaza will go into effect on Sunday evening after a deal was struck with help from Egyptian mediators, the militant group said.
+A ceasefire between between Israel and Palestinian militants began on Sunday night in a bid to end nearly three days of violence which killed dozens of people in Gaza.

-The agreement has raised hopes of an end to the most serious flare-up on the Gaza border in more than a year.
+The agreement, brokered by Egypt, has raised hopes of an end to the most serious flare-up on the Gaza border in more than a year.

 "We appreciate the Egyptian efforts that had been exerted to end the Israeli aggression against our people," Islamic Jihad spokesman Tareq Selmi said.